 It wasn’t just making my body feel better over long distances, but it was making my body feel better in general.
 And in addition to eliminating processed foods, life just felt…good, like really REALLY good.

-But in these cases, I would slow down even more.
+So in these cases, I would slow down even more.
 I learned how critical it was not to pay attention to pace during my transformation period.
 Your body needs time to adjust.

 I never track it numerically.
 If I did, I would probably be faster and burn fat more efficiently.
 But I prefer running on feel.